-I was about 20 when I realized having a baby was the desire of my heart; I was 42 when God said no. That’s 22 years of hoping, praying, and believing He would give me the desires of my heart.
+Having a baby was the desire of my heart; I was 42 when God said no. I prayed, hoped, and believed that God would give me the desires of my heart.
 Over two decades of wondering, believing, and relying on God’s strength to keep moving forward.

 We tried fertility treatments, acupuncture, herbal remedies and all sorts of prayers for healing.
 Nothing worked — not even the prayers people said for the “sins of our fathers and mothers.”
 Not even the anointing with oil, the prayer shawls, the books about how to seek God’s will and receive the desires of your heart.
 God said no.

 What are the desires of your heart?
 Has God said no, or is He silent?
 Here, you’ll find a few ideas for living well in peace and joy even when your heart’s desires are dying on the vine.

 “Delight yourself in the Lord, and he will give you the desires of your heart.” – Psalm 37:4.